Steps

 Panel map

-MAGNETS runs a Metropolis/Monte-Carlo Ising-style lattice and outputs 24 related CV signals.
+MAGNETS runs an Ising-style spin-lattice simulation and outputs 24 correlated CV lanes.

 Key controls: